 There’s no better way to feel like a Parisian than by shopping with locals at a neighborhood market.
 Located all over the city, these markets sell fruits, vegetables, herbs, meat cheese and rotisserie chicken.
 Yes, rotisserie chicken.

-The best Paris market is typically the one closest to your hotel or Airbnb apartment.
+The best Paris market is typically the one closest to your hotel or apartment.
 However, if you want to explore further, we recommend Marché d’Aligre for its vast selection of local products, Marché des Enfants Rouge for its plethora of food stalls and Marché Saint-Quentin for its convenient location near the Gare du Nord.

 Bring a canvas tote bag when you shop as Paris markets.